 "Government growing beyond our consent had become a lumbering giant, slamming shut the gates of opportunity, threatening to crush the very roots of our freedom.
 What brought America back?
 The American people brought us back -- with quiet courage and common sense; with undying faith that in this nation under God the future will be ours, for the future belongs to the free."

-Listen to the speech he made for the American Medical Association in 1961 concerning socialized medicine.
+Listen to the speech that he made for the American Medical Association in 1961, concerning socialized medicine.